Idol Death Game TV

 Idol Death Game TV (アイドルデスゲームTV, Aidoru Desu Gēmu TV) is an action-adventure video game developed by Witchcraft and published by D3 Publisher for the PlayStation Vita with PlayStation TV support, released on October 20, 2016 in Japan.
-The game follows the starlets of the top idol group "Project 47" as they partake in an event titled "Dream of Dream" to become the central idol of the group.
+The game follows the starlets of the top idol group "Project 47" as they partake in an event titled "Dream of Dream" to become the center of the group.
 Those who fail in the competition are killed.

 Premise

-The game centers on a television reality show titled "Dream of Dream", set within a desolate old mansion named the "House of Seven Moons", where a central idol is set to be chosen from the members of popular idol group "Project 47".
+The game centers on a television reality show titled "Dream of Dream", set within a desolate old mansion named the "House of Seven Moons", where the center is set to be chosen from the members of popular idol group "Project 47".
 According to the game, "Project 47" is named after the 47 prefectures of Japan, and within the game's world is the largest and popular idol group in the country; the "Dream of Dream" contest is broadcast throughout Japan.

 The "Dream of Dream" event happens once a year, with the game's premise being the tenth iteration.
 However, it is a lot different from usual, as lower-ranked idols are also included and no script was given; thus, the selection standards and how the winner is chosen remains unknown.
 Within "Project 47" are seven different teams, such as "Team Happy" (representing Kanto), "Team Smile" (representing Kansai), "Team Passion" (representing Kyushu) and "Team Rising" (representing both Hokkaido and Tohoku); amounting in total to over 200 contestants, sorted by rank.